-I originally purchased YNAB (or You Need A Budget) over over five years ago.
+I originally purchased YNAB (or You Need A Budget) over five years ago.
 I originally wrote this review to compare YNAB 4 to “The New YNAB” but since it’s been out for quite some time, I think that almost everyone is using the new version at this point.
-This post has been updated as of October 2017 and will continue to update as new features are released.
+This post has been updated for 2018 and will continue to update as new features are released.

 Rule 1: Give every dollar a job

 This is just the basic idea that every dollar you earn should be allocated to a certain purpose.
 It’s the most simple idea, but it’s also genius.

 Rule 2: Embrace your true expenses (formerly save for a rainy day.)

 The idea of rule 2 is to realize that the large, less frequent expenses should be budgeted for on a regular basis.
 An example would be paying insurance premiums every 6 months.
 Instead of being hit with a $600 payment, you can budget $100 per month.
 Breaking up larger expenses over time makes life easier because when they arrive, you are 100% prepared.
 Another example would be saving for Christmas (it comes every year and shouldn’t be a shock!), vacations, taxes, etc.

 This rule is my personal favorite!
 Rolling with the punches simply means that life happens, budgeting mistakes happen, things come up, and that’s 100% okay.
 You may overspend in certain categories and it is just fine to move money from other categories.
 Expecting for things to come up and rolling with the punches helps allows you to be flexible while maintaining your true goals.